oyin-bo/three-g/README.md

-# THREE-g — Galaxy Primitives for THREE.js
+# 🍎Mavity — Galaxy Primitives for WebGL2

-GPU-accelerated particle rendering and Barnes-Hut N-body physics for THREE.js.
+GPU-accelerated particle rendering and Barnes-Hut N-body physics for WebGL2.

 ## Overview

-THREE-g is a dual-module library that brings astrophysical-scale particle simulation to the browser.
+🍎Mavity is a dual-module library that brings astrophysical-scale particle simulation to the browser.
 At its heart lie two distinct yet harmoniously intertwined functional modules:

 ### 1. **Mass Spot Mesh Renderer** (`massSpotMesh`)
 A high-performance particle visualization engine that transforms raw spatial data into luminous cosmic beauty.
 Whether fed from CPU arrays or GPU textures, it renders hundreds of thousands of glowing particles with atmospheric fog effects—all while maintaining silky-smooth frame rates.